michaelcaterisano/restaurant-vendor-orders/README.md

 If you restart the development server now and load the app from the specified host, it should work.

-If you are still having issues or if you’re using a more exotic environment like a cloud editor, you can bypass the host check completely by adding a line to `.env.development.local`. **Note that this is dangerous and exposes your machine to remote code execution from malicious websites:**
+If you are still having issues or if you’re using a more exotic environment like a cloud editor, you can bypass the host check completely by adding a line to `.env.development.local`. **Product that this is dangerous and exposes your machine to remote code execution from malicious websites:**

 ```
 # NOTE: THIS IS DANGEROUS!